Aircraft Maintenance Engineering Salary in India & Abroad

 • Licensed AME (All Line Tasks on aircraft, their system/ components): ₹1,00,000+ per month

-International Salaries (Wide-Body Aircraft)
+International Salaries of Aircraft Maintenance Engineering (Wide-Body Aircraft)

 Wide-body aircraft such as the Airbus A380, Boeing 747, Boeing 777, and Boeing 787 require top-tier expertise due to their complex systems and high operational responsibility.